-ENV 365 Environment and Development in Central America: Studies the need for broad-based sustainable development using Central America as a case study.
+ENV 365 Environment and Development in Central America: Studies the need for broadbased sustainable development using Central America as a case study.
 Considers how widespread deforestation and rapid population growth have combined with other factors to depress living standards throughout the region.
 Examines why Costa Rica has attained a high level of human development.
 Explores appropriate models of sustainable development for the region.
+Co-requisite: ENV 365F.